 The afternoon or evening before you want to bake the bread, combine all the ingredients and mix by hand for about two minutes.
 If you’ve made the original No-Knead bread before, just mix a bit longer, until the dough has a little resistance.

 Cover the bowl or container so a skin does not develop on the dough.
 Let the dough sit for a minimum of 12 hours and up to 18 hours.
-The place where you keep it should be between 68˚ and 75˚F.
+The place where you keep it should be between 68˚ and 75˚F – the cooler the temperature, the slower the fermentation will take place.

 The next day…